 How to make Bottom Round Roast

-- Add the chopped garlic cloves, shallots, fresh thyme, rosemary, oregano, dry mustard, kosher salt, and black pepper to a small bowl.
+- Add the chopped garlic cloves, fresh thyme, fresh rosemary, dried oregano, kosher salt, and black pepper to a small bowl.

 - Mix the seasonings until well blended.

-- Remove the roast from its container and pat it down with paper towels.
+- Remove the roast from its container and pat down the entire roast with paper towels.

 *Leaving the roast uncovered will help the surface dry out, which will help the beef achieve a better crust on the outside of the roast.
-The roast can be covered if you’d rather not leave it uncovered in the fridge. - Remove the bottom round roast from the refrigerator and set it on the counter for 30 minutes, allowing it to come to room temperature.
+The roast can be covered if you’d rather not leave it uncovered in the fridge. - Remove the bottom round from the refrigerator and set it on the counter for 30 minutes, allowing it to come to room temperature.
+The meat will cook more evenly if it’s allowed to come to room temperature before roasting.

-- Place the roast on the center rack of the preheated oven and cook for approximately 1 hour per pound.
-Cook the beef until it reaches an internal temperature of 125 degrees Fahrenheit.
+- Place the roast on the center rack of the preheated oven and cook for approximately 30 minutes per pound.

-We’re cooking for temperature, not time, so start checking the roast at the 3-hour mark.
+We’re cooking for temperature, not time.
 Cooking times will vary depending on the weight of the roast and your home oven, so make sure to use a meat thermometer or an instant-read thermometer.

-- When the beef has reached the desired temperature, remove it from the oven and loosely cover the roast with aluminum foil for 15 minutes.
+- When the beef has reached the desired temperature, remove it from the oven and tent the roast with aluminum foil for 15- 20 minutes.
+This will give the juices time to redistribute through the beef.

 *You can add red wine or beef broth to the pan drippings for added flavor or to stretch the au jus.